roskzhu/Empa/README.md

 ![image](https://github.com/roskzhu/Empa/assets/110139243/69dcafa4-f4e0-404b-be2d-c92247d32c6c)

-Empa, a tool that leverages computer vision and machine learning to analyze facial expressions and translate them into recognizable emotions.
-It's designed to assist individuals with communication disorders in social interactions, help those on the autism spectrum in understanding emotional cues, and enhance empathy in diverse, cross-cultural communications.
+Empa is a tool that leverages computer vision and machine learning to analyze facial expressions and translate them into recognizable emotions.
+It's designed to assist individuals with communication disorders in social interactions, help those on the autism spectrum understand emotional cues, and enhance empathy in diverse, cross-cultural communications.

 ## Features
-- **Social Interaction Aid**, - Assists individuals with social communication disorders in interpreting and responding to others' emotions effectively.
-- **Autism Support Tool** - Helps those on the autism spectrum who struggle with reading facial expressions to better understand social cues.
-- **Emotional Education for Children** - Aids in teaching children, especially those with developmental challenges, about emotions and facial expressions.
-- **Cross-Cultural Communication** - Assists in bridging gaps in emotional expression understanding across different cultures, enhancing empathy in diverse environments.
-- **Virtual Learning Companion** - Integrates with online learning platforms to help students with emotional and social learning difficulties.
-- **Relationship Building for Neurodiverse Couples** - Helps partners where one or both individuals have difficulties with emotion recognition to better understand each other's feelings.
+- Real-time emotion recognition from live facial facial footage using our custom-trained model.

-- Radar chart showing emotion metrics
+- Radar chart showing emotion metrics (Measured with the confidence level of each emotion).
-- Transcribed audio to text, and recommended phrases for the emotion detected/expressed

-## How it works
+- Recommended responses from the detected emotion using transcribed audio to text (i.e. if you say a phrase expressing anger, the app shows ways you can say to soothe that person).

+## Built with
 - Flask backend
 - Vanilla React frontend